-- 1) Impair discipline by superiors or harmony among co-workers, - 2) Have a detrimental impact on close working relationships for which personal loyalty and confidence are necessary, - 3) Impede the performance of the speaker's duties, - 4) Interfere with the regular operation of City business, or - 5) Undermine public confidence in the City where public confidence is important to the successful accomplishment of the City's mission.
+- i.
+Impair discipline by superiors or harmony among co-workers, - ii.
+Have a detrimental impact on close working relationships for which personal loyalty and confidence are necessary, - iii.
+Impede the performance of the speaker's duties, - iv.
+Interfere with the regular operation of City business, or - v.
+Undermine public confidence in the City where public confidence is important to the successful accomplishment of the City's mission.